 Each residency is eight days in length.
 Students participate in seminars and lectures on genre-specific writing, public readings and publishing.
 Students will be introduced to mentors and to the expectations of long-distance learning.
 Four residencies are required, each with varying focus depending on the candidate's status as an entering, second year or graduating student.
 The mentorship months following the residency are for independent work done in consultation with a mentor.

 All residencies are offered on Salve Regina's campus.
-One winter residency may be spent in Havana, Cuba.

 Mentorship in Creative Writing

 During the intervals between campus residencies, students pursue focused courses of study, completing reading and writing assignments under the close supervision of individual faculty members.
 These ongoing dialogues with faculty are tailored to students' specific interests and needs.
 Students are mentored by a different faculty member each term and work closely with four different writers during the two-year program.